Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

-These add-ons are available as plug-ons but we prefer the term add-ons because they are not functional if the "plugin-parent" is not active.
+These add-ons are available as plugins but we prefer the term add-ons because they are not functional if the "parent plugin" is not active.

 There are add-ons for Gutenberg (the WordPress editor), for Divi and for Elementor.

-Divi or Free Elementor do not allow this feature but Elementor Pro does.
+Divi or Elementor Free do not allow this functionality but Elementor Pro does.

-This table will allow you to quickly compare what is possible to do with Divi or Elementor.
+This table will allow you to quickly compare what can be done with Divi or Elementor.